RajeshTechForge/Hands-On-Python/README.md

 <summary>
 Step 1: Star The Repo
 </summary>
-Give a star to this repo
+Give a star to this repo.
+Your support means a lot to us.

 </details>
 <details>